CrossTheRoadElec/Phoenix5-Documentation/source/ch03_PrimerPhoenixSoft.rst

 ================================
 Phoenix is a package that targets LabVIEW, C++, and Java for the FRC Robotics Controller platform, i.e. the  NI roboRIO robot controller.

-It includes the Application Programming Interface (API), which are the functions you call to manipulate the CTRE CAN bus devices: Talon FX, Talon SRX, Victor SPX, CANCoder, CANifier, and Pigeon IMU.
+It includes the Application Programming Interface (API), which are the functions you call to manipulate :ref:`Phoenix devices <Do I need to install any of this?>` on the CAN bus.

 .. note:: PCM and PDP API are built into the core WPI distribution.